CBC

 CBC Works With Other Cannabinoids

-CBC is non-intoxicating, so it doesn’t produce a euphoric high like THC.
-The reason it is non-intoxicating is because it binds poorly to CB1 cannabinoid receptors in the brain.
-But CBC does bind with other receptors in the body, such as the vanilloid receptor 1 (TRPV1) and transient receptor potential ankyrin 1 (TRPA1), both of which are linked to pain perception.
+CBC is non-intoxicating, so it doesn’t produce the euphoric high that THC does.
+It remains non-intoxicating because it binds weakly to CB1 cannabinoid receptors in the brain.
+However, CBC binds to other receptors in the body, such as vanilloid receptor 1 (TRPV1) and transient receptor potential ankyrin 1 (TRPA1), which are linked to pain perception.

-When CBC activates these receptors, increased levels of the body’s natural endocannabinoids like anandamide are released.
+When CBC activates these receptors, it triggers the release of increased levels of the body’s natural endocannabinoids, like anandamide.

 Cannabis’ entourage effect: Why whole-plant medicine matters